About Donald the Priest

 This blog is focused on Food.
 It will feature reviews of places to eat books, and the odd recipe.
 I also write about what it means to gather together around food.
 I can be found on Twitter as @anglibubs.

 I’m the youngest of six boys.
 So, meal times were very much shared experiences.
-The family dinner table was a place of learning.
-One where we were taught to ask questions and not simply take everything for granted.
+The family dinner table was a place of learning, as a result, we were taught to ask questions and not simply take everything for granted.

-My dream is to create a seminary style course on eating together.
+My dream is to create a seminary style course about eating together.
 You can find this under the Common Eating heading.
 The first post in the series is called Meals (Common Eating)

-I am a fan of all sports.
+I am a fan of all sports, I’ve even given cricket a watch.
 Notably a Habs fan.
 Brokenhearted Expos fan.
 Blue Bomber fan.

 I enjoy singing Karaoke, but recently I have taken to singing open mic.
 You can generally singing every second Friday at Strong Badger Coffeehouse.
 Hopefully, come January, once they’ve finished their renovations, I’ll be able to go back to the Wednesday night open mics at Sam’s Place.